 The main GESY source of financing is contributions.
-The GESY contribution is 2.65% on an employee’s gross salary, with the legislation capping the income to €180,000 per year.
-Employers contribute 2.90% on the salaries of every person employed by them.
+The GESY contribution is 2.65% of an employee’s gross salary, with the legislation capping the income to €180,000 per year.
+Employers contribute 2.90% to the salaries of every person employed by them.
 Pensioners and various income earners have to pay similar contributions as regular employees.
 Self-employed people are obliged to contribute 4.0% of their gross income to the GESY every month.

 Private healthcare services in Cyprus can be accessed by people who have taken out medical insurance policies.
 Of course, having medical insurance requires the payment of monthly or annual premiums that could weigh on your budget.
-If you want to make the right choice, we advise getting in touch with insurance experts such as our team of advisers at Holborn Assets who are fully qualified to help you.
+If you want to make the right choice, we advise getting in touch with insurance experts such as our team of advisers at Holborn Assets, who are fully qualified to help you.

 While Cyprus has an above-average healthcare infrastructure, sometimes patients prefer to travel to Israel, Greece or other EU countries where they could receive better treatment.
-Some insurance policies cover the expenses so this is one more factor that you should take into consideration.
+Some insurance policies cover the expenses, so this is one more factor that you should take into consideration.

 In case of a medical emergency, you can use your GHIC to receive the necessary medical treatment in the EU.
 A GHIC doesn’t cover treatment from a private provider.
 It should be noted that a GHIC cannot be used in Norway, Iceland, Liechtenstein or Switzerland.